ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer2/installation.md

 BREAKING CHANGES

 - fix incorrect stereo dynamic handling
-	- This change will change the previous incorrect stereo dynamic behavior, where the left channel is counted twice in the side-chain.
+	- This fix will correct the previous incorrect stereo dynamic behavior.
+Please finish your current mixing session before updating if dynamic behavior is used.

 New Features

 - add extra dynamic parameters: RMS `Length`, RMS `Mix` and `Smooth`
+	- If your current mixing session uses parameters automation of this plugin, this change *might* mess up the automation line.

 Bug fixes and Improvements

 - fix incorrect parallel bypass behavior
 - fix floating window overlapping issue
 - fix displayed values when they are close to zero
+- fix incorrect copy/paste from ZL Compressor

 ### 1.0.3